antonseitz/PS_IPSEC_for_certain_IP_and_Port/README.md

 PS_IPSEC_for_certain_IP_and_Port

-Establish an ipsec point2point TCP connection between Server und Client for
+Establish an ipsec point2point TCP connection between Server und Client

 This Script will create the neccessary Firewall rules